hantsy/jakartaee11-sandbox/docs/jpa.md

                     .forEach(book -> LOG.debug("saved book: {}", book));
 ```

-The `runInTransaction` accept a functional interface which using a `EntityManager` as input parameter and a `Runnable` block as output.
-It is suitable the case that does not need to return a result, eg. executing some mutation operations, such as updating and deleting entities.
+* The `runInTransaction` accepts a functional interface that uses an `EntityManager` as the input parameter and does not return a result.
+The behavior is similar to a `Runnable` block.
+It is suitable for cases that involve executing mutation operations, such as updating and deleting entities.

-The `callInTransaction` accepts a `Callable` block as output instead and returns the execution result of the `Callable`.
+* The `callInTransaction` returns the query execution result instead, which behaves like a `Callable` block.
+It is suitable for the selection query case.

-There is no need to worry about the `begin` and `commit` operations of the transaction, as they are performed automatically at execution time.
+No worries about the `begin` and `commit` operations of the transaction, as they are performed automatically at runtime.

 Similarly, the `EntityManager` includes a new method to bind operations on an immutable `Connection` object.